-Your FAFSA can help you find out how much financial assistance you’re entitled to from many of the main sources, including many student loans.
-It’s important to note that FAFSA is not the only way to apply for or receive money for college, but it is an essential starting point.
+Your FAFSA can help you find out how much financial assistance you’re entitled to from a lot of the main sources of both federal student aid and state aid, including student loans.
+It’s important to note that the FAFSA isn’t the only way to apply for or receive money for college—but it is an essential starting point.

 How to apply for the FAFSA

-To apply for the FAFSA, your first decision is going to be how you want to fill out the form.
+To apply for the FAFSA, your first decision will be how you want to fill out the form.

-You can manually fill out your FAFSA the old-fashioned way, by hand.
-Be aware that this involves sending your application form out via mail.
-Not only does it take longer for you to fill out the FAFSA this way, but the processing time will be longer, too.
+One option is to manually fill out your FAFSA the old-fashioned way: by hand.
+Be aware that this involves sending your application form out via the mail.
+It takes longer for you to fill out the FAFSA this way, and the processing time will be longer, too.

-You can also sign up for Mos to get help with your FAFSA.
+You can also sign up for Mos to get help with your FAFSA form.

 Not only does the Department of Education have a specific deadline for the FAFSA, but individual colleges have their own deadlines as well.

 If you’re planning to attend college next year, it’s best to fill out the FAFSA as soon as possible.
-We recommend October 1, or sometime that month, of the year before you’re going to need financial aid.
+We recommend October 1 (or sometime in October) of the year before you’re going to need financial aid.